Hyperaktiv-ai/hyperaktiv.github.io/pages/SDK.md

 nav_order: 2
 description: "How to integrate Kohomai in your app."
 ---
-# Registration of an end user
+# Registration of a lead

 This service allows you to :
-- register an end user and start their journey
+- register a lead and start their journey
-- get the url of a web page where they can complete their journey
+- get the url of the front-office where they can complete their journey (if you want them to)
-- redirect them to a specific URL once all available activities of the journey are completed
+- redirect them to a specific URL once they completed all available activities

-## Retrieve the id of the workflow
+## Retrieve the id of the funnel

-You will need the ``id`` of the workflow you want to register end users for.
+You will need the ``id`` of the funnel you want to register leads on.
 Two options :
-  * in the back-office, edit the workflow ; the URL is ``https://app.kohomai.com/p/funnels/edit/xxx``, where "xxx" is the ``id`` of the workflow.
+  * in the back-office, edit the funnel ; the URL is ``https://app.kohomai.com/p/funnels/edit/xxx``, where "xxx" is the ``id`` of the funnel.
-  * with the API, find your workflow using [``GET /workflows``](https://app.swaggerhub.com/apis-docs/Kohomai/api/1.0.0#/workflows/get_workflows) endpoint.
+  * with the API, find your funnel using [``GET /workflows``](https://app.swaggerhub.com/apis-docs/Kohomai/api/1.0.0#/funnels/get_funnels) endpoint.

-## Registration of an end user, and initialization of their journey
+## Registration of a lead, and initialization of their journey

 ### Option 1 : API call

-Add an API endpoint as a starting point in your workflow, and use the generatd key to call [POST /journeys](https://app.swaggerhub.com/apis-docs/Kohomai/api/1.0.0#/journeys/post_journeys) endpoint.
+Add an API endpoint as a starting point in your funnel, and use the generated reference to call [POST /journeys](https://app.swaggerhub.com/apis-docs/Kohomai/api/1.0.0#/journeys/post_journeys) endpoint.

 ```json
 {